$\mathbf{\beta}$-delayed proton emission from $\mathbf{^{11}}$Be in effective field theory

 \paragraph{\bf Theoretical foundations.} The Halo EFT Lagrangian $ \mathcal{L}$ for $^{11}$Be as well as the low-lying resonance in $^{11}$B up to next-to-leading order can be written as $\mathcal{L} = \mathcal{L}_0 + \mathcal{L}_{d}$, where $\mathcal{L}_0$ is the free Lagrangian of the $^{10}$Be core, neutron and proton

 with $c$, $n$ and $p$ the core, neutron and proton fields, respectively.
-The masses of core, neutron and proton are denoted by $m_c$, $m_n$ and $m_p$.
+The masses of core, neutron and proton are denoted by $m_c=9327.548$~MeV, $m_n=939.565$~MeV and $m_p=938.272$~MeV.
 The $S$-wave core-neutron as well as core-proton interaction are described by $\mathcal{L}_{d}$, which reads